 Choosing a QMS Manager

-Management is management and they have a role to play and it’s not the same as the QMS Manager.
+QMS Manager is responsible for developing the Quality strategies, policies, processes, standards and systems for the Company and they have a role to play and it’s not the same as the QMS Manager.
 The QMS Manager is not the HR Manager, not the Purchase Manager, not any other position or role.
 They are the final arbiter of oversight.
 Note: I did not say quality but of “oversight”.
 They determine if the proper process was properly followed.
 They cannot tell if the quality is there.
 They cannot validate that regulatory and standard compliance was achieved.

 Rather, the quality should be there if the process was done correctly. i.e. the QMS Manager double checks.

 In a more pragmatic way, a QMS manager has surveillance over the whole organization, the QMS processes, and tasks inside an organization and checks that everything is working and done correctly – and compliance is being respected.

 Risk and QMS management: 2-in-1 or not?

 The new ISO 13485:2016 states that anything you do that affects the quality system needs to be viewed from a risk perspective (risk-based approach).
 As such, many companies believe that the QMS Manager role can be combined with the Risk Manager role.